Parul University MBA Admissions 2025

 She ……… theatre dramas. ……… any recent play?

-1. Loves watching, have you watched
+Loves watching, have you watched?

-2. Love to watching, did you watched
+Love watching, did you watch

-4. Loves watching, had you seen
+Loves watching, have you seen

 Answer: (1) Loves watching, have you watched

-With the present indefinite, past perfect cannot be used.
+With the present indefinite, the past perfect cannot be used.
 So, (4) is wrong and (1) is correct.

 Q.4.